 You can also use a microwave to boil water.
 If you use a microwave, simply put a tea bag into your mug of water and then place it in the microwave for around 30 seconds.

-So, there you have it.
-Our favorite kettles for 2020.
+So, there you have it, our favorite kettles!
 Remember to make a list of what qualities you are looking for in a kettle before you begin your search.
 For some people, a simple steel kettle does the trick, while others require more complex features such as temperature precision and whistle alerts.
 We hope you’ve enjoyed this list, and that you enjoy some excellent brews with your new kettle this year.